EdoEpi/Festivalle/ReadMe.md

 The Algorithm is based on few simples points:

 - Beat detection frame by frame from the signal and the BPM calculus from it;
-- Features extraction from the actual audio frame: audio panning, Audio Spectral Centroid (for audio "brightness" calculation) and velocity (as an indicator of the audio intensity);
+- Features extraction from the actual audio frame: audio panning, Audio Spectral Centroid (for audio "birghtness" calculation) and velocity (as an indicator of the audio intensity);
 - Once features are extracted, a MIDI message created by a set of rules related to those characteristics is sent, in order to activate 3*N possible light patterns, where N is the number of the available animations for each of the 3 sets of the brightness' value of the actual frame.

 ##  3.1 Beat Tracking algorithm

 The beat tracking algorithm is mainly based on a statistical model which use the energy content of the audio signal.

-The first choise to make for the analysis of the audio frame is the window: the one chosen here is a rectangular one 1024 samples large with 0% overlap, to avoid latency problems and because we do not care a specific frequency tracking.
+The first choice to make for the analysis of the audio frame is the window: the one chosen here is a rectangular one 1024 samples large with 0% overlap, to avoid latency problems and because we do not care a specific frequency tracking.
 The sampling frequency that we are considering is 44100 Hz.

 <p align="center"> <img width="575" height="218" src="images/beattrack_0(1).png" > </p>